-In this article, I will cover all of the most common questions people ask about this issue: What is a creative block?
+This article covers the most common questions people ask about Creative blocks.
+Like What is a creative block?
 What are the signs of creative block?
 What can cause a creative block?
-And of course - How to overcome creative block?
+And of course – How to overcome creative block?

 1. So what is a creative block?

 In short, Creative block is a state of mind that prevents you from producing your usual higher level or creative output.